AI and Faith: Looking Back on 2018

 - Pump out a sophisticated, inside-informed and well-read weekly email of relevant developments in the AI and Ethics discussion;

-- Identify the issues on which our individual and institutional members are most qualified to speak and/or for which we can have the greatest leveraging effect in the debate around AI and Ethics; and
+- Identify the issues on which our individual and institutional experts are most qualified to speak and/or for which we can have the greatest leveraging effect in the debate around AI and Ethics; and

 - Develop life-giving and encouraging relationships in the workplaces, congregations, and institutions working on AI within our region.